The-Mainstack/backend-engineer-test/README.md

 4. **Document Your Solution**

    - Include a `README` file with details about your approach, assumptions, and any trade-offs you made.
-   - Mention any external libraries or frameworks you used and why.

 5. **Submit Your Work**
    Follow the submission guidelines provided in this repository.
 Ensure all required files are included and your submission is complete.